Visual Resources Library Images & Policies

 Copyright Tools & Resources

-The links below can help you navigate and research the complexities and nuances of copyright to ensure that as a member of the Macalester academic community, you adhere to the rules and guidelines set by U.S. copyright law.
+The links below can help you navigate and research the complexities and nuances of copyright to ensure you adhere to the rules and guidelines set by U.S. copyright law.
 Feel free to contact the VRL or Librarian Ginny Moran with any questions.

 - Creative Commons Licenses